ZEvans1/galactic-age-calculator/README.md

 _This is an HTML page that uses JavaScript to determine a user's age on other planets in our solar system.
 Age is determined by requesting a user's birthday and then converting by using a planet's orbital period._

+## Future Work

+* _Convert decimal results to months and days._
+* _Add to UI so a user could click on a planet within the solar system for their age calculation._

 ### Specs
 | Behavior | Input | Output |
 | :-------------     | :------------- | :-------------